Aadiwrth/Basic-Keybinds-Plugin/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

-### Prerequisites

 This is an step of how to install them.

 * Flatpak Download location